ICT2x01-P4-7/ICT2x01-P4-7-ICT2x01-p4-7/README.md

 The tests can be found in [User Service Tests](https://github.com/ICT2x01-P4-7/ICT2x01-P4-7-ICT2x01-p4-7/blob/main/src/services/__tests__/user_service.test.js).

-The statistics after running all the test case.
+The statistics after running all the test case in User Service.
 The breakdown into the test cases can be found below.

 ![User Service Tests](/img/tests/user-service-test-stats.png)